Other Stuff to Know - 1

 - To help adjust to jet lag when you are traveling across different time zones, upon embarking always immediately set your watch to the local time of your destination and, upon arrival, adjust your eating and sleeping times to the same as they would be locally.
 For example, resist going to bed to sleep until you normally would at the local time.
 Plus, drink lots of water while you are flying to avoid dehydration and refrain from having any caffeine or alcohol.

-- To make hotel reservations, call the hotel’s direct line and ask to talk to its on-site reservations staff as opposed to calling the hotel’s chain-wide reservations department.
-The local staff will be better able to offer you the best possible deal (“Is this absolutely the best rate that’s available on my dates?”) and answer the two other questions you need to ask – “Are there any major renovations taking place at the hotel when I will be staying there?” and “Is there is major construction going on anywhere adjacent to the hotel?”
+- To make hotel reservations, first check on the available rates for your hotel online at aggregator sites such as www.booking.com, then call the hotel’s direct line and ask to talk to its on-site reservations staff as opposed to calling the hotel’s chain-wide reservations department.
+The local staff will be better able to offer you the best possible deal (ask “Is this absolutely the best rate that’s available on my dates?” and “Can you match the online rate that I found at …?).
+In the case of resort hotels, you also should probably ask – “Are there any major renovations taking place at the hotel when I will be staying there?” and “Is there is major construction going on anywhere adjacent to the hotel?”
 If the answer to either of these is yes, you probably should stay elsewhere.

 - When you check in at the front desk of a hotel, give the staff person a warm smile and ask, “Do you have an attractive room for me?”
 This is probably your best approach to obtaining an upgraded room.